ruchlejs/mine_sweeper/README.md

         SECRET_KEY_BASE=<secret_key>
         GUARDIAN_SECRET_KEY="<Guardian_secret_key>"
         ```

-> [!IMPORTANT]
-> The first three elements are only required for production configuration.
-In the development environment, the database can be managed locally as explain in [3](#db).
+      - ℹ️ **Note**: The first three elements are only required for production configuration.
+In the development environment, the database can be managed locally as explain in [iii](#db).

    2. _Generate Secret Keys_